kakalasek/Omega_Network_Classifier/README.md

 ```

 You will probably need to wait a while until the system starts to log something, since Ipfixprobe first needs to catch some packets in order to return some flows.
-After some time the system should start to log in this format: *TIMESTAMP,DST_IP,SRC_IP,CLASS*
+After some time the system should start to log in this format: *DST_IP,SRC_IP,TIMESTAMP,CLASS*

 ## Run with network aggregator